xogeny/cadeau/Markup.md

 that element is one step in a step-by-step reveal process on the slide.

+Any content marked with the `c-step` class will remain visible when the next piece of content is rendered.

+## `c-dim`

+By adding the `c-step` class to an element, you are indicating that that element is one step in a step-by-step reveal process on the slide.

-Any content marked with the `c-step` class will remain visible (but de-emphasized, in some cases) when the next piece of content is rendered.
+Any content marked with the `c-dim` class will remain visible (but de-emphasized, in some cases) when the next piece of content is rendered.